rangsimanketkaew/topology_violation/README.md

 ./tv_script.sh
 ```

 ## Motivation of Project
 2016 Thailand Computational Chemistry Challenge by UBE.

 ## Contact info
-Please send your question or comment ot suggestion to me by rangsiman1993(at)gmail.com or visit https://nuttvichakarn.wordpress.com/ and https://sites.google.com/site/compchem403/home
+Please send your question or comment or suggestion to me by rangsiman1993(at)gmail.com or visit https://nuttvichakarn.wordpress.com/ and https://sites.google.com/site/compchem403/home